riehlegroup/product-model-toolkit/README.md

 ## How to use it ?

+- run `docker-compose up -d` in docker directory
 - run `run-server.sh` script.
 The server and a postgres instance will be ready in a second.
 - copy the required input file to the server container.
 For this, use the following line:
     - `docker cp <input-file> pmt_server:/<input-file>`
 - run the required command according to the help command of cli or even `scenario.sh` file

+if you don't want to use Docker, then there is also another option.
+All important commands needed to build, test, and run the applications are represented as Makefile rule.
+All available rules can be displayed with `make help`.

 ## Project Structure